Spam Emails: Hackers are Bypassing Transport Layers via IMAP

 2FA will not prevent a hacker from connecting to a compromised account via IMAP.
 If a user has 2FA enabled, however, they could be alerted to the connection and can contact their ISP to reset their credentials.
 Unfortunately, 2FA is not mandatory, and many consumers have not activated the service.

 The IMAP method is a strong case against outdated border security and for an API-based approach.
 Border security solutions sit on the outside and have only one chance to catch a threat.
-An API-based solution sits on the inside and can continuously scan mailboxes.
+An API-based solution sits on the inside and can continuously scan mailboxes for spam emails.

 The API approach allows for both internal email scanning and post-delivery remediation.
 When the IMAP method moves into the business market, businesses need to be ready with a solution that has the ability to act from the inside when threats are detected.